J-81/GeneLab_Data_Processing-1/scRNAseq/scRNAseq_Tool_Install/README.md

 ### Install Conda

-  * **Anaconda**
 To install conda environments, you'll first have to install [Anaconda](https://www.anaconda.com/).
 We recommend installing a Miniconda, Python3 version appropriate for your system, as instructed by [Happy Belly Bioinformatics](https://astrobiomike.github.io/unix/conda-intro#getting-and-installing-conda).

 <br>